microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 }
 ```

+### Running the app

+At this point we can run our app.
 The [full code for this application is available](https://github.com/microsoft/FluidHelloWorld) for you to try out.
+Try opening it in multiple browser windows to see the changes reflected between clients.

 <!-- AUTO-GENERATED-CONTENT:START (INCLUDE:path=_includes/links.md) -->
 <!-- Links -->